 Percherons are charming horses with a willingness to learn and work.
 Because they are so receptive and gentle, it makes them ideal candidates for police.

-As a shorter stout draft breed, the Belgium, or Belgium Draft horse, has an excellent work ethic and a calm temperament.
+As a shorter stout draft breed, the Belgian, or Belgian Draft horse, has an excellent work ethic and a calm temperament.
 Because of their desire to please, they do very well in areas where mounted police monitor activity.

-The Belgium Draft horse is the strongest of all the draft breeds being solid and capable of learning just about anything.
+The Belgian Draft horse is the strongest of all the draft breeds being solid and capable of learning just about anything.
 Humans have relied on them for work-related labor for several hundred years.

 Belgium horses are very stout, muscular horses that stand roughly 17 hands high.
 They have gorgeous leg feathering and typically come in chestnut, sorrel, or blonde.